ucldc/nuxeo_spreadsheet/README.md

 * Activate your python environment.
 In this example, we're activating a python environment named "venv": `activate venv`
 * Run the command: `nxls /asset-library/UCX/Project_folder`

+## 3. Create metadata in tab-delimited spreadsheet
-3) Use the <a href="https://docs.google.com/spreadsheets/d/1JFiLA2eE6O2KDtSl3nHGpNU7zGP8Sk4p60GqOZtnUoM/edit#gid=0">Nuxeo CSV Import Template</a> to format your metadata records.
+Use the <a href="https://docs.google.com/spreadsheets/d/1JFiLA2eE6O2KDtSl3nHGpNU7zGP8Sk4p60GqOZtnUoM/edit#gid=0">Nuxeo CSV Import Template</a> to format your metadata records.
 The first tab comprises the template; the second tab provides an example for reference purposes.
 Note with the following considerations:

 * The column headings need to have the exact same headings as the Nuxeo metadata elements.
 You can double-check the headings by reviewing the source `meta_from_csv.py` file in GitHub.